top of page

 • Please read the CFF Eligibility and Evaluation Criteria before applying.
 They'll help you decide if your proposed location is eligible and whether you're likely to be in a position to make a successful bid.

-• We also suggest you read Refill's guidance for organisations and groups who are looking to install water fountains for the benefit of the community and the environment.
+• We also suggest you read Refill's guidance aimed at organisations and groups who are looking to install water fountains for the benefit of the community and the environment.
 There can be a few hoops to jump through in getting a fountain installed, and stakeholder engagement is key to deliverability - this guide will help you understand what's involved.

 How to apply